gnbalekaki/banking/README.md

  ## Conclusion:
 - From our analysis, the models shows that Logistic Regression achieved the highest accuracy at 88.85%, outperforming the other models.
 The Support Vector Machine came close with an accuracy of 87.95%, followed by K-Nearest Neighbors at 87.55%, and Decision Tree with the lowest accuracy of 87.05%.

-Overall,  Logistic Regression and Support Vector Machine provide the best generalization with similar test scores, though Logistic Regression is faster.
+Overall, Logistic Regression and Support Vector Machine provide the best generalization with similar test scores, which also contributes to the highest F1 scores (94%) exhibited by both models.
+However, Logistic Regression is faster.
 Decision Tree suffers from overfitting, while K-Nearest Neighbors strikes a balance between accuracy and training speed.
 ## Contribution
 >>by GN Balekaki<<